moataz-sabry/Apophis.jl/README.md

 # Apophis
-A package for the sensitivity analysis of gas-phase chemical and kinetics
+A package for sensitivity analysis of gas chemical and kinetics

 ## Installation
 ```julia